pgaubatz/qruri/README.md

   4 (white modules). the specficiation mandates the margin no less than 4 modules, so it is better not to alter this value unless you know what you're doing.
+- transparent: a boolean. when 'true' the background will be transparent instead of white.

 ### License
 Released under qr.js's original license: